 Structure of this paper

-- 3. This paper includes: - (a) background information (paragraphs 4-10); - (b) staff analysis and preliminary views (paragraphs 11-23); - (c) question for the Committee; and - (d) Appendix A-recommended proposed amendment to Appendix A of IFRS 9.
+- 4. This paper includes: - (a) Background information; - (b) Staff analysis, including consideration of the Committee's discussion and transition requirements; - (c) Staff recommendations and question for the IASB; and - (d) Appendix A-recommended proposed amendments to IFRS 9.